alinapradhan/Time-series-analysis-plotting/README.md

-# TTime-series-analysis-plotting for both stationary and non stationary
+# Time-series-analysis-plotting for both stationary and non stationary

 This repository contains two R scripts demonstrating core concepts and initial analysis techniques for time series data.